Nstamour-art/XogotDocs/Documentation.docc/faq.md

 These modes will clip overflow and ensure that the game view is scaled correctly for the available screen space.

+## Does Xogot work offline?

+Yes, Xogot works without an internet or network connection.

+The following is a list of optional features that require a network connection:

+* Downloading the sample projects from the Learning Center.
+* Downloading extensions from the Asset Library.
+* Sharing a Game on the Web.

 ## Why is my TestFlight invite is expired, invalid, or having other issues?
 The most likely issue is that you used a different email address than your